Value Proposition Research: How to Quantify a Value Proposition

 But qualitative research has a structural limitation: it cannot reliably tell you how strongly any individual benefit drives preference, or which combination of benefits will reach the broadest audience across a diverse customer base.

 Differentiation is assumed, not measured.
 Qualitative work reveals what customers value.
-It doesn’t always reveal whether your brand is distinctively positioned to deliver it relative to competitors — or whether customers actually believe you can.
+It doesn’t reliably reveal whether your brand is distinctively positioned to deliver it relative to competitors — or whether customers actually believe you can.
+A benefit can be relevant to customers and still be table-stakes (every competitor delivers it).
+Qualitative research surfaces this ambiguity but leaves it unresolved.

-Quantitative research, applied at the right phase of the development process, resolves each of these problems.
+Quantitative research, applied at the right phase of the development process, resolves each of these problems with data.

 Phase 1 — Situation Assessment

 This phase frequently surfaces significant internal misalignment.
 Different leaders describe the value proposition differently.
-Sales teams emphasize different benefit planks than marketing.
+Sales teams emphasize different benefits than marketing.
 Product teams prioritize capabilities that customers don’t recognize as differentiators.
 Surfacing these gaps before going to customers ensures the research is designed to answer the right questions.

-The output is a shared strategic baseline — a clear picture of where the organization is starting from and what the value proposition development work needs to accomplish.
+The output: A shared strategic baseline — a clear picture of where the organization is starting from and what the value proposition development work needs to accomplish.

 Phase 2 — Qualitative Customer Discovery